 Some parallel importers are already bringing it into the country.
 It sells for a shade over $1000.

 Windows Phone devices have been slow to take off, although they are more popular in New Zealand than in the US so the Lumia 930 could make a splash here.

-For my money, Windows Phone is an excellent operating system.
-It integrates beautifully with the rest of Microsoft’s technology stack.
+Windows Phone is an excellent operating system.
+It integrates beautifully with the rest of Microsoft’s technology.
 If you work with Word or Excel, rely on OneNote or spend a lot of time with OneDrive this would be your best option.